Drum Set Price – Best Drum Brands Compared

 If you are just here for the short answer on how much does a drum set cost, here it is:

-Yamaha drum set price
+Yamaha drum set cost

 Drum set